Oregon Route 35

 Oregon Route 35 is a state highway in the U.S. state of Oregon, running between Government Camp on the slopes of Mount Hood and the city of Hood River.
 OR 35 traverses part of the Mt.
 Hood Highway No. 26 (Mount Hood Scenic Byway) and part of the Historic Columbia River Highway No. 100 of the Oregon state highway system.
-Along the Historic Columbia River Highway in Hood River, the route is silently concurrent with U.S. Route 30.
+Along the Historic Columbia River Highway in Hood River, the route is concurrent with U.S. Route 30.

 Route description

 Oregon 35 starts a few miles east of Government Camp, at an interchange with U.S. 26.
 It then winds around the southeastern side of the mountain, providing access to several ski resorts, snow-parks, hiking trails, campgrounds, and other recreational facilities.
 After rounding the eastern slope of the mountain, the highway descends into the Hood River valley, a farming community famous for its produce, in particular, apples and cherries.
 In the valley the route passes through the communities of Mount Hood, Lenz and Pine Grove.